 Do I need any specific vaccination or medication before coming to Mozambique?

 Zavora is located in a malaria zone.
 Some interns prefer to use prophylactic medication, while others prefer to protect themselves using repellents and a mosquito net.
 It is up to you.
-Recommended medicines are: Malarone (side effects: damages liver so it is advisable to drink alcohol in small quantities), or Doxycycline (side effects: short periods of increased photosensitivity, thus recommended to be taken around dinner with food).
-Malaria tests and treatment are also available on site at a clinic located down the road.
+Recommended medicines are Malarone or Doxycycline.
+Malaria tests and treatment are also available on site and at a the local clinic.
 Consult your doctor or a travel clinic for more information.

 Note that SCUBA diving while using some prophylactic medications (such as Larium or Mefloquine) is not recommended – your choice of medication should be made accordingly.
 In any case it is recommended to bring mosquito repellents to be used mostly during dusk and dawn periods.
 Please consult your doctor for any other recommended vaccinations.

 A waterproof windbreaker, a wide brim hat, a fleece or other warm clothes (Zavora can get cold, especially during the winter months), insect repellent, 30+ SPF sunblock, and towel.
 Bed sheets and mosquito nets are provided.

 Don’t forget your diving certification card(s)!